betfair-datascientists/predictive-models/AFL-Weekly-Predictive-Model/README.md

 [This tutorial](add_link) walks you through the modelling phase where we try out a range of different algorithms for predictions.
 We then choose and optimise the best algorithms for our task, which we use to create predictions in the final tutorial.

 ## AFL Predictions Tutorial
 Finally, [this tutorial](add_link) walks you through the process of generating weekly predictions for AFL games.
+In future iterations of this tutorial we will add a how-to on setting up an automated betting strategy using your predictions generated and Betfair's API.
 These predictions will be posted on The Hub weekly, as well as on this page.